Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Against the spread, Seattle is 7-8-0 this season.

-- This season, the Seahawks won ATS in their only game as a favorite of 7.5 points or more.
+- The Seahawks covered the spread in their only game when favored by 7.5 points or more.

-- Seattle's games this year have gone over the total in five out of 15 opportunities (33.3%).
+- Seattle has gone over the point total in 33.3% of its opportunities this year (five times in 15 games with a set point total).

-- Seattle is 5-1 against the spread and 5-1 overall in games when it records more than 25.7 points.
+- Seattle is 5-1 against the spread and 5-1 overall in games when it scores more than 25.7 points.

 - The Seahawks collect 305.2 yards per game, 66.9 fewer yards than the 372.1 the Lions allow per contest.